top of page

 When we first took over the building, a club library, started by Lorinda, Wilma and Michelle Gimmel, was in one room and the Loon Gift Shop and the historic photo displays shared the other room.
 Wilma was a retired school librarian; she ran the library with the help of volunteers like Velma Loy.
 Lorinda wanted to know why there was no Loon Lake Library.
 Wilma and Lorinda were behind the push to establish a county-wide library system.
 When the library became a county library and moved to the old post office, the room in the Old Schoolhouse became the history room.

 The research area was expanded, encouraging people to preserve their family stories and photos with the historical society.
-The volunteers also gathered information on the mining in the area, the resorts, sawmills, baseball team, Arcadia Orchards, churches, businesses, and more.
+The volunteers also gathered information on the mining in the area, the resorts, sawmills, the baseball team, Arcadia Orchards, churches, businesses, and more.

 The main volunteers during that time were: